doanhtu07/test-hadoop-spark-docker/README.md

 docker ps -a
 ```

 ## Step 3.
-Run a terminal inside any container you want.
-Remember to use the proper name on your machine
+Run a terminal inside any container you want

+- NOTE: Remember to use the proper name on your machine

 - You should already see the name of the containers after step 2